 The following article about the dissolution of a partnership between Israel and Samuel Bloom under the name of Northwestern Knitting Mill Company and New York Notion House was published on May 1, 1906.

-The following article about a law suit regarding the company name was published on November 6, 1910.
+The following two articles about a law suit regarding the company name were published on January 26, 1910 and November 6, 1910.

 The following article about a sale of damaged stock after the fire at the knitting mill was published on April 29, 1918.